oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 requires going through the app store approval process.

 ### Discoverable Via Search Engines & App Stores
-*…when the people you want to reach will look for your app with a search engine and in an app store.*
+*Choose a progressive web app when the people you want to reach will look for your app with a search engine and in an app store.*

 If your user research shows that people search for the type of content you offer